Netto Question: Background

-Manoel Joaquim Ferreira Netto, a Portuguese nobleman with many possessions in Brazil, stated in his will that after his death, all his slaves should be freed, what at the time was called "post-mortem manumission".
+Manoel Joaquim Ferreira Netto, a Portuguese-born nobleman with many possessions in Brazil, stated in his will that after his death, all his slaves should be freed, what at the time was called "post-mortem manumission".
 His death occurred on April 5, 1868, but his request, made in his will, was not fulfilled.

 The black lawyer and abolitionist Luís Gama read a newspaper article in June 1869 that reported the legal dispute of Ferreira Netto's relatives over the patriarch's estate, and became interested in the slaves' situation.
 Gama discovered that all the captives were still in the same situation as prior to Ferreira Netto's death.

 The judicial action

 After a petition by Luís Gama in the Santos court about the situation of the captives and the confirmation by third parties that the slaves were still in the service of the heirs and former partners, the lawyer brought an action in the Brazilian courts to have the right expressed in Ferreira Netto's will fully enforced, and conducted a background survey on each of the 217 slaves.

-In defense, Ferreira Netto's heirs hired the jurist, abolitionist and poet José Bonifácio de Andrada e Silva, known as "The Younger", to represent their rights in the lawsuit filed by Luís Gama.
+In defense, Ferreira Netto's heirs hired the jurist, abolitionist and poet José Bonifácio the Younger, to represent their rights in the lawsuit filed by Luís Gama.